 For website and application development, it's recommended that you set both Classic Color Meter and your image editor to the sRGB (or Display P3) color space.

-For more information, read my article on macOS Color Meters and Color Space Conversion.
+For more information, read my article on Mac Color Meters and Color Space Conversion.

 I'm a photographer.
 How accurate is Classic Color Meter's L*a*b* display?